 How did L4L end up in this particular region of Honduras?

 As our Founder, Ron Hicks was preparing for retirement in 2004, he made a motorcycle trip through Latin America.
 He left his home in Montgomery, Alabama, shipped his Moto Guzzi motorcycle to Brownsville, Texas, and began his journey there ... a journey that would take him through Mexico, Guatemala, El Salvador, Honduras, Nicaragua, and Costa Rica.
 As he was passing through a border checkpoint between El Salvador and Honduras, he was approached by a dirty young girl whom he later learned was named Anabel (pronounced "Annabelle").
 Neither spoke the other's language, so Anabel reached out her hand asking for spare change.
 Ron gave her a few coins, then watched her immediately use those few coins to purchase food from a street vendor.
 He later learned that over 70% of families in rural southern Honduras lived in abject poverty and that kids routinely dropped out of school at very young ages because they were desperate to find food to survive each day.
 This desperation had created a multi-generational cycle of poverty with no end in sight.
 The plight of these Honduran children touched Ron's heart, and his determination led him to create Lunches for Learning right there in the Valle Department of Honduras ... the place where Anabel impacted his life simply by reaching out to him with an empty hand and an empty stomach.

-Do you have a question which wasn't asked-and-answered here?
+Do you have a question that wasn't asked and answered here?
 Email us to submit your question.